Life beyond the bars

 My love for money and attention from women pushed me further into the shadows.
 The need to sustain this lifestyle drove me to sell drugs, compounding the illegal activities I had been involved in since my teenage years.

 In prison, my perspective began to change.
 The weight of my actions and the pain I had caused hit me hard.
-The turning point came when I encountered the Roman Catholic Prison Ministry (RCPM).
+The turning point came when I encountered the Roman Catholic Prison Ministry (RCPM) volunteers.
 Through their love and dedication, I started to learn about God and His mercy.
 I began reading the Bible and realized that the suffering I endured was a call to come closer to God, to build a new life armored in His grace.

 Accepting Christ wasn’t easy.
 It meant giving up the habits and friends that kept pulling me back into my old ways.
 But with God’s help, I replaced toxic relationships with a community of church brothers and sisters.
 The story of St. Paul, who once persecuted Christians and then became a devoted servant of Christ, resonated deeply with me.
 Like him, I found redemption and strength in God.